Get

 Make sure that you’re in the right frame of mind and that you have everything that you need before the training session begins, whether you’re teaching the sit command or anything else.
 Ensure that you’re in a positive mood and that you have the patience to go through 15 minutes of training without frustration, no matter what happens.
 Keep in mind that training is a learning experience for your dog and that they can’t be expected to perform with perfection.

-You should also make sure you have plenty of treats in your hand or pocket—enough for one treat per repetition—as these’ll act as rewards and encouragement.
+You should also make sure you have plenty of treats in your hand or pocket—enough for one treat per repetition—as these’ll act as reinforcement and encouragement.
+But don’t forget that treats should account for no more than 10% of your dog’s daily calorie allowance.
 Finally, prepare a quiet space that’s free of distractions for the upcoming training session to take place in.
 The fewer things that distract your dog, the more they can focus on the task at hand, which is learning how to sit and be still.

 woman training dogs to settle down